vygr/ChrysaLisp/doc/INTRO.md

-From the TUI or from the GUI Terminal app, the `make` command allows you to compile the system, create a new boot image, cross compile for the various supported platforms and create their boot images and scan the source and build the reference documentation.
+From the TUI or from the GUI Terminal app, the `make` command allows you to compile the system, create a new boot image, cross compile for the various supported platforms, create their boot images and scan the source files to build the reference documentation.

 ```
 make doc